AdaptiveIntelligenceCircle/AIC-edgeOS/README.md

 ## 11. Philosophy

-AIC-edgeOS is developed under the belief that:
+AIC-EdgeOS is developed under the belief that:

 > Systems that cannot adapt ethically under constraint
 > will eventually fail socially, not just technically.